|

 What is this and why does

+this exist?
 This FAQ, like most FAQ's, was

 created with the purpose of qualifying and quantifying